UpStride/engine/README.md

 - $\mathbb{R^3}$ - a vector space of dimension 3 over the field $\mathbb R$ of real numbers.
 - $\wedge$ - exterior product or wedge product

-The Geometric Algebra representation is implemented in python as $\mathbb{G} \circ \mathbb{M}$.
+The GA representation is implemented in python as $\mathbb{G} \circ \mathbb{M}$.
 Code is written in TensorFlow 2.4 using Keras high-level API and supports Python 3.6 or higher.

-The goal of this document is to provide all the mathematical explanations and algorithm details to understand the code.

 ## Data representation